SeniorProjectTwo/marsrover/index.md

 Overall Martian based due to the excitement around Mars exo-planetary exploration

 ### Requirement Specifications
+Construction:
+Must be built on frame that is lightweight and sturdy (mid-high grade aluminum for initial trial) Electronics must be secured and insulated against working environment All moving parts must be insulated against working environment

+Testing:
+Complete unit must pass obstacle course
+Complete unit and individual parts must survive shake and temperature testing Complete unit and individual parts must be radiation hardened

+Operations:
+Operator must be able to control unit from Mission Operations Control Operator must be able to receive and display housekeeping data

+Science Data:
+Can be able to store data till able to transmit
+“Hot Swapping” modules and instruments without damage or software glitches

+Communications:
+Must be able to communicate with MOC

 ### Project Budget and Supports
 For budget A, we are dealing with time constraints over a money constraints.
 - buying everything prebuilt and brand new from the manufacture